 When it comes to mounting these, you need a rooftop tent rack.
 Sometimes you can get these with your tent through your tent’s manufacturer, but I would suggest probably getting one you like from outside the tent manufacturer.
 I did a whole post on Toyota Tacoma bed racks, but in short, they are extremely versatile additions to your truck.
 Not only can you mount a tent on top, but there are so many storage, lighting, and hauling options.
 If you get one from the tent’s manufacturer, there is a chance that it may be useful for just the tent, and that’s it.

-Bed racks can be found from around $500 to $1000 depending on modular attachment points, finish and color, material, and size.
+Bed racks for Tacomas can be found from around $500 to $1000 depending on modular attachment points, finish and color, material, and size.

 A quick word of advice: the bed of your truck is far more capable of supporting weight.
 While the A, B, and C pillars can handle the extra weight on the roof, the roof itself is not entirely designed for it.
 There is a chance the metal can flex and dent.
 Be careful with your selections.